Mission & Vision

 • Funds to commission Guest Artists, Visiting Faculty and Faculty Exchanges for Innovation in Performance/Learning/Teaching/Creating.

-• Two full-time, tenure-track dance and media lines for faculty who combine training in somatics, film and media studies.
+• Two full-time, tenure-track lines for faculty who combine training in somatic learning, dance and performance.

 The Center for Dance, Movement and Somatic Learning is dedicated to explorations of body/mind performance, physical intelligence, movement systems, dance theatre, and body awareness.
-The space is already home to numerous interdisciplinary efforts and plans to continue this innovative trajectory through the new focus of a Media and Dance Major and Graduate and Undergraduate Certificate Programs in Somatics.
+The space is already home to numerous interdisciplinary efforts and plans to continue this innovative trajectory through Graduate and Undergraduate Certificate Programs in Somatics.

 Research and creative projects at the Center will continue to include examination of the systems, interconnectivity and interactive potential of the human body.
 Research methods will range from scientific to historical and include exploratory, constructive and empirical methods.
 Techniques of creative thinking, improvisation, problem solving and therapeutic applications will serve the goals as we develop new unoccupied territories for teaching, learning, creating and producing new ideas and new forms.

 It is our goal to build collaborative partners who can match a strong, confident internal space of Self with changing World Spaces, Global Needs, and Cultural, Creative Challenges.
 The overarching goal of The Center for Dance, Movement and Somatic Learning is to enhance human performance and productivity, while offering techniques and therapies in support of humanity across the globe.
-We want to offer whole action education to our students and represent this philosophy through the practice and engagement of professionals of all disciplines.
-We are convinced that our world needs to recover these aspects for enhanced learning and productivity and we are building a Center for Dance, Movement and Somatic Learning to meet those needs.
+We want to represent this philosophy through the practice and engagement of professionals of all disciplines.
+We are convinced that our world needs to recover these aspects for enhanced learning and productivity.
+The Center for Dance, Movement and Somatic Learning is positioning itself, through collaborations and partnerships, to meet those needs.

-If you are interested in partnering with us, please contact Amy Yopp Sullivan, Director.
+If you are interested in partnering with us, or have any questions: please contact Amy Yopp Sullivan, Director.

 631 632 7392 or firstname.lastname@example.org